xavdid/website/posts/my-ic-readme/index.md

 I am the very definition of a "lifelong learner"; I love to learn about the world just for the sake of it.
 Sometimes, this is even useful for work purposes!

 I learn best by _doing_.
 Being able to try it out for myself will yield much better results than attending a lecture or watching a video.
-When I read technical books, I'll catalogue new info in [Obsidian](https://obsidian.md/), the app that most closely mirrors how my brain works.
+When I read technical books, I'll catalogue new info in [Obsidian](https://obsidian.md/), the app that most closely mirrors [how my brain works](/blog/post/how-i-obsidian/).

 ### Teaching

-I am energized by teaching; I get a lot of gratification from helping someone understand something new.
+I am energized by teaching, especially if I help someone understand something new.

 Sometimes, this is direct action (like answering [StackOverflow](https://stackoverflow.com/users/1825390/xavdid) questions, pairing, or mentoring; see below).
-Other times, it's educational documents/guides that I throw into the ether, like my [Advent of Code tutorials](https://github.com/xavdid/advent-of-code/tree/main/solutions/2020/day_1) (which I'm very proud of).
+Other times, it's educational documents/guides that I throw into the ether, like my [Advent of Code tutorials](https://advent-of-code.xavd.id/) (which I'm very proud of).
 Answering questions in Slack is basically tiny teaching, so that's why I enjoy it so much.

 ### Exploring Technical Interests